King mackerel anglers are having a field day

-King mackerel are truly kings in along North Carolina’s southern coast this month.
-They are chased by fishermen all year, but when they move close to the beach at the end of September, they get everyone’s attention for a few weeks.
+King mackerel are truly kings along North Carolina’s southern coast this month.
+They are chased by fishermen all year.
+But when they move close to the beach at the end of September, they get everyone’s attention for a few weeks.

-There are big kings and lots of them.
-The action gets hot and many are caught from the ocean piers and by fishermen in any seaworthy boat from kayaks to large sportfishermen.
+These are big kings and lots of them.
+The action gets hot, and many anglers catch them from the ocean piers.
+Fishermen in any seaworthy boat from kayaks to large sportfishermen also hook their share.

 Brad Honeycutt heads the Unplugged Fishing Team, from Oak Island, N.C.
 He pays special attention to where the big kings are.